-The United States established diplomatic relations with Argentina in 1823 following its independence from Spain.
-The bilateral relationship between the United States and Argentina is based on shared interests including regional peace and stability, non-proliferation, human rights, education, cultural exchanges, and commercial ties.
-The Government of Argentina has supported U.S. national and international security goals through participation in international peacekeeping operations and advocacy for the nonproliferation of weapons of mass destruction.
+The United States established diplomatic relations with Argentina in 1823 following Argentina’s independence from Spain.
+The bilateral relationship between the United States and Argentina is based on shared interests including science and technology, education, trade, regional peace and stability, non-proliferation, cultural exchanges, human rights, and social inclusion.
+The Government of Argentina shares U.S. national and international security goals through participation in international peacekeeping operations and advocacy for the non-proliferation of weapons of mass destruction.

-U.S.-Argentine cooperation also includes science and technology initiatives in the fields of space, peaceful uses of nuclear energy, agricultural research and biotechnology, medicine, and the environment.
-The first bilateral joint science and technology working group meeting was held in 2010, and in 2011 the United States and Argentina signed an agreement on the peaceful uses of outer space.
+U.S.-Argentine cooperation includes science and technology initiatives in the fields of space, peaceful uses of nuclear energy, agricultural research and biotechnology, medicine, and the environment.
+The first bilateral joint science and technology working group meeting was held in 2010; a follow-up meeting was held in 2014.
+In 2011, the United States and Argentina signed an agreement on the peaceful uses of outer space, and in 2015 NASA and Argentina’s space agency (CONAE) signed a bilateral agreement related to heliophysics.
 The United States and Argentina also have a binational energy working group.

 U.S. Assistance to Argentina